godatadriven/feature_catalog/README.md

 Install using `poetry install`.

-### Create diagram
+### Create feature group dependency graph

-To create a diagram of the dependencies between all feature groups you also need to install graphviz: https://graphviz.org/download/
+To create a graph of the dependencies between all feature groups you also need to install graphviz: https://graphviz.org/download/

 <img src="docs/images/feature_group_dependencies.gv.png" width="200"/>